When knowledge is the best defense

 The first step to addressing insider threats is to evaluate how switched-on current employees are to cyber risks, and understand where the gaps are.

-The next will be to obtain staff buy-in for new policies that encourage risk-aware behavior, through a programme of positive training and coaching.
-Better training is key to tackling the intentional and unintentional types of insider threat, both to make staff aware of their own actions and sensitize them to signals indicating adverse behavior in others.
+The next will be to obtain staff buy-in for new policies that encourage risk-aware behavior, through a program of positive training and coaching.
+Better training is key to tackling the intentional and unintentional types of insider threats, both to make staff aware of their own actions and sensitize them to signals indicating adverse behavior in others.

-In order to be effective however, any training program has to take into account the diversity of human motivations.
-That can start by classifying the main categories of insider threat.
+In order to be effective, however, any training program has to take into account the diversity of human motivations.
+That can start by classifying the main categories of insider threats.